ISO 27001 Certificate

 Impact of the Incidents

-What was the impact of each incident?
+What was the impact of each incident ?

-Data Compromised: Names, Addresses, Social Security numbers
+Data Compromised: Names, Addresses, Health insurance information, Medical information

-Financial Loss: $2.3 billion, $2.45 billion
+Financial Loss: $2.3 billion$2.45 billion

 Financial Loss: $3.1 billion